Tennessee Domestic Violence Attorneys

 Consequences of a Domestic Violence Conviction

 A domestic violence conviction in the state of Tennessee is serious.
 It is the only misdemeanor that will prevent an individual from buying a firearm in the future forever.
 This is also the only misdemeanor in Tennessee that cannot be expunged from your criminal record.
 The offender must also pay a special fine used to fund family violence shelters and shelter programs.
 They may also be required to pay the victim’s additional expenses.
-These includes expenses incurred for any physical/health damages, hospital bills, or property damage.
+These include expenses incurred for any physical/health damages, hospital bills, or property damage.

 Domestic assault is punishable by six to 11 months of jail time and a fine from $500 to $2,500.
 This depends, however, on the severity of the crime/assault.